Recurrent infections may be a sign of immunodeficiency

 - Performing a vaccine challenge to assess your immune response to polysaccharide versus protein vaccines

 Treatment of Recurrent Infections

-All patients with specific antibody deficiency (SAD) should be immunized with the 13-valent pneumococcal conjugate vaccine or PCV-13 vaccine.
-Before initiating any therapy for Common Variable Immunodeficiency (CVID) or SAD, patients who have active infection should have their infection treated first.
+All patients with SAD should be immunized with the 13-valent pneumococcal conjugate vaccine or PCV-13 vaccine.
+Before initiating any therapy for CVID or SAD, patients who have active infection should have their infection treated first.
 Antibiotics may need to be administered.

 Treatment & Management of Specific Antibody Deficiency

 See a Recurrent Infection Specialist in Melbourne, FL

 Recurrent sinus, ear, or respiratory infections may be a sign of immunodeficiency.
 Visit immunologist Dr. Pavana Beerelli in Brevard County to get to the bottom of your infections and learn more about your options.

 We typically respond